j2css/j2c/README.md

 }
 ```

 `sheet` is now a `String` object with a `title` and `content` properties that hold the unique class names.
-It can be used like this in your view, either on the server, in the browser of for isomorphic apps:
+It can be used like this in your view, either on the server, in the browser of for isomorphic apps (let's say this is part of a React view):

 ```Haml
 <div>